 - The WISEWOMAN Year 4 grant started September 29, 2022 and will go through September 29, 2023.

+- We are currently looking to hire for the Business Process Analyst I We have done 2 interviews so far with no luck.

+- Evaluation deliverables due at the end of December.

 - Current WISEWOMAN numbers:

-- Total number of women screened: 94
+- Total number of women screened: 142

-- Follow-up screenings needed: 0
+- Follow-up screenings needed: 15

 - Rescreening needed: 0

-- Referrals to Health Behavior Support Services (HBSS): 57
+- Referrals to Health Behavior Support Services (HBSS): 140

-- Number of women with 1 completed HBSS: 36
+- Number of women with 1 completed HBSS: 54